-On this day in 1988, Boro overturned a 2-1 first leg deficit at Ayresome Park to beat Bradford City in the Division Two Play-Offs.
+On this day in 1988, Boro overturned a 2-1 first leg deficit to beat Bradford City in the Division Two Play-Offs at Ayresome Park.

-Bruce Rioch's side were gunning for a second successive promotion after narrowly missing out on an automatic promotion spot to Aston Villa - the team we faced at the same stage of the competition last year, three decades on.
+Bruce Rioch's side were gunning for a second successive promotion after narrowly missing out on an automatic promotion spot to Aston Villa.

 Us and Villa had been in close quarters throughout the season, Boro taking the upper hand with victory when the sides met the second tier's first-ever live televised fixture in February.